dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/line-segment.md

 ### endPoint

-The end point of the line segment.
+The ending point of the line segment.

 <div class="sample-code-prefix"></div>
 >- Objective-C